Esri/utility-network-sdk/README.md

-## ArcGIS Pro 1.4 Utility Network Alpha SDK
+## ArcGIS Pro 1.4 Utility Network Beta SDK

 The utility network in ArcGIS provides organizations that manage networks – like electric, telecom, gas, sewer, and water lines – an extensible solution that focuses on performance, scalability, interoperability, and data integrity.